+In the 2024 edition, the strong increase in oil production continues its trajectory, more than doubling compared to 2021.
+On the other hand, domestic consumption declined due to the drop in non-energy use in the industrial sector.
 In the 2023 edition, sharp increases in primary oil production and trade as well as in secondary oil demand are still due to the growing oil exploration and exploitation activities in Guyana, which still have not reached full potential and are expected to keep growing in coming years.